 PARTICIPATION BY OVERLAPPING JURISDICTIONS

 A draft of the Oneida Nation Pre-Disaster Mitigation Plan 2020-2025 was provided to Brown and Outagamie counties for their review and comment.
-No comments were received.
+The Brown County Emergency Management Coordinator commented that the plan, "Looks good."